Dozens infected by COVID-19 at Newton nursing home

 “Our infection control protocol has evolved, and we expect it to continue to evolve,” Morris wrote.
 “We will not be taking any new admissions of residents at this time as our focus is on caring for and serving the current residents in our facility, which is also their home.”

-Jasper County Health Department reported last Wednesday 151 people in the county had been tested for COVID-19 and 77 of the tests were negative.
-There were 38 pending cases on April 22.
-One patient is hospitalized and one person, who earlier tested positive, has recovered.
-There are 28 Jasper residents ranging in age in their 60s to 90s infected by coronavirus.
-But persons younger in their 30s and 40s are also infected along with five people tested positive in their 50s or 60s.

 The sudden increase in COVID-19 cases at the facility has shaken the community.
 People are offering food and other support as well as prayers.
-Newton Care Center is also seeking certified nursing assistants since so many staff members have been stricken by the disease.
+Newton Care Center has sought certified nursing assistants since so many staff members have been stricken by the disease.

-Several Jasper County clergy offered prayers on Wednesday night at a local church and more than 300 people tuned into an electronic link to the prayer service for the sick, Care Center staff and families of those infected.
+Several Jasper County ministers offered prayers last week at a local church and more than 300 people tuned into an electronic link to the prayer service for the sick, Care Center staff and families of those infected.